gbd-consult/gbd-websuite/docker/qgis/README.md

 mkdir _BUILD
 ```

-Copy `configure.sh` and `package.sh` from the gws `build` directory.
+Copy `gws-configure.sh` and `gws-package.sh` from the gws `build` directory.
 Assuming the gws-server is cloned into `/var/work/gws-server`:

 ```
-cp /var/work/gws-server/build/qgis/configure.sh _BUILD
+cp /var/work/gws-server/build/qgis/gws-configure.sh _BUILD
-cp /var/work/gws-server/build/qgis/package.sh _BUILD
+cp /var/work/gws-server/build/qgis/gws-package.sh _BUILD
 ```

-Review `configure.sh` and edit cmake variables therein if necessary.
+Review `gws-configure.sh` and edit cmake variables therein if necessary.

-Create a docker image based on QGIS dockerfile with build dependencies and tag it as e.g. `qgis-build-3.6`:
+Create a docker image based on QGIS dockerfile with build dependencies and tag it as e.g. `qgis-build-3.4.8`:

 ```
 cd .docker
-docker build -f qgis3-build-deps.dockerfile -t qgis-build-3.6 .
+docker build -f qgis3-build-deps.dockerfile -t qgis-build-3.4.8 .
 ```

 Run the docker image and bind your `QGIS` directory:

 ```
 cd ..
-docker run --mount type=bind,src=`pwd`,dst=/QGIS -it qgis-build-3.6 bash
+docker run --mount type=bind,src=`pwd`,dst=/QGIS -it qgis-build-3.4.8 bash
 ```

-Once in the container, chdir to the build dir and run `configure.sh Debug` or `configure.sh Release` to build a debug or a release version respectively:
+Once in the container, chdir to the build dir and run `gws-configure.sh Debug` or `gws-configure.sh Release` to build a debug or a release version respectively:

 ```
 cd /QGIS/_BUILD
-bash configure.sh Debug
+bash gws-configure.sh Debug
 ```

 If dependency packages are missing in the build container, you can check here: